Evan Bell's Journey To Penn State Hockey Debut Anything But Straightforward

 “It was an arduous process, to put it mildly.
 It was the whole summer.
 He swam in our swimming pool at best, but the rest was school, school, school.”

 Bell’s father recalled seeing his son sit down in front of a computer at 8 a.m. and not leave until 1 or 2 a.m. the next morning as he chipped away at his two-year degree.
-That workload included music classes, which may not have been too relevant to the labor and employment relations major.
+That workload included music classes, which were’t exactly relevant to the labor and employment relations major.

 He might have needed every last possible day to complete it, but Evan Bell overcame this obstacle.
 Through sheer willpower and hard work, Bell was eligible to start his Penn State career during the second half of the 2018-19 season.